nmshd/documentation/_docs_integrate/delete-attributes.md

 In the case of RelationshipAttributes we have [OwnRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) and [PeerRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute).
 Analogeously, sharing an OwnRelationshipAttribute or a PeerRelationshipAttribute with a third party leads to the the creation of associated AttributeForwardingDetails for the emitter and a [ThirdPartyRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattribute) for the third party.
 These different kinds of Attributes have different demands that need to be taken into account, wanting to delete them.
+For example, it is straightforward to delete an OwnIdentityAttribute that has not been shared with a peer.
+To [delete such an Attribute]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}), simply specify its `attributeId`.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/6c6d770c-f6f3-4d70-a4e9-cbfb46cc93a2" id="RT__5TJIaYhp"></iframe></div>